 From this panel, you can add or delete queries or edit an existing query.
 Choosing to add a new query or edit an existing query results in displaying the Edit Query (ABX\$DBQE) panel.
-On this panel you can select the next task you want to perform.
-These tasks include:
+On the Edit Query panel you can select the next task you want to perform.
+These tasks are grouped to permit you to specify information about: